ibiroos/FloodTool/README.md

 Clone the code tree or download the zip file from this Github repository.
 Look for the QGis plug-in folder (in Windows systems usually C:\\OSGeo4W64\\apps\\qgis\\python\\plugins) and copy the plug-in code to this location.
-In QGis program, in tab "Complements/Manage and install plugins" looking for "FloodTool" and activate it.
+In QGis program, in tab “Complements/Manage and install plugins” looking for “FloodTool” and activate it.
 If you are able to see a connector icon at the toolbar, congratulations, you have the plug-in installed.